manoss96/pregex/docs/source/docstring/pregex.rst

    print(NonCapturingGroup(Optional("a")).get_pattern()) # This prints "(?:a)?"

-You'll find however that "CapturingGroup" is probably the most important class of this module, as it is used to create a capturing group out of any pattern, so that some specific part of the pattern is captured separately whenever a match occurs.
+You'll find however that "CapturingGroup" is probably the most important class of this module, as it is used to create a capturing group out of a pattern, so that said pattern is also captured separately whenever a match occurs.

 .. code-block:: python

-   from pregex.groups import CapturingGroup
+   from pregex.groups import CapturingGroup from pregex.classes import AnyLetter

    pre = AnyLetter() + CapturingGroup(AnyLetter()) + AnyLetter()